dextryz/notebook/README.md

 ## Flow

+I will have to create a Notebook event on nostr too.
+Maybe this is like a bookmark or curated list?
+Dont need to store the content.
+Just the notebook ID.
+Each note in the notebook then should contain the notebook event uuid.

 Init creates a new notebook in the given directory.
 If the NOSTR env var is not set, then we assume the user is not using nostr.
 If it is set, pull the user notes from nostr.